AdamJHowell/TemperatureTDisplay/README.md

 # TemperatureTDisplay

-## Use a BMP 085 to display temperature and presure on a Lilygo T-Display.
+## Use a BMP 085 to display temperature and pressure on a Lilygo T-Display.